 Download one (or all) of the five new publications launched by the UNESCO Institute for Lifelong Learning (UIL).
 You can access the link here.

-Read our post from last year to read about the definition and importance of literacy skills.
+Read our post to read about the definition and importance of literacy skills.
 Read the sections ‘What do we teach when we want to improve literacy skills?’ and ‘Let’s see how UNESCO interprets literacy to understand a different aspect of the term’.

 2 Involve the family and set role models